Why choose this course

 Do you want to learn how to inspire and nurture new talent within the healthcare sector?

 If you’re a qualified healthcare professional, our MA Education for Health Professionals will provide you with the skills you need to become a competent, proactive instructor and achieve qualified status as a teacher.
-Building on the success of our PGCert and PGDip courses, we’ve designed this programme to be suitable for a wide range of professions, including those from social care backgrounds.
+Building on the success of our PGCert and PGDip courses, we’ve designed this course to be suitable for a wide range of professions, including those from social care backgrounds.

 What you will study

 Our School of Health Sciences is capable of reflecting the diverse requirements of modern healthcare, putting you in an excellent position to engage in the scholarly activities associated with learning and teaching and, eventually, gain qualified teacher status.
-If you’re registered with the Nursing and Midwifery Council (NMC), completing the PG Certificate allows you to register your teaching qualification with the NMC.
+If you are registered with the Nursing and Midwifery Council (NMC), completing the PG Certificate allows you to register your teaching qualification with the NMC.

 Study and work abroad